 Monitoring and Evaluation Systems: Role and Relevance in Central Government Schemes

 Monitoring and Evaluation within the ambit of Government schemes is becoming an increasingly important phenomenon as Governments are being called upon to demonstrate results and impact of the executed programmes.
-The idea of having these systems in place is to ensure that public officials and program implementers can be held accountable for the quantum of public spending and efficient utilization of public finances for achieving the desired results.
+The idea of having these systems in place is to ensure that public officials and program implementors can be held accountable for the quantum of public spending and efficient utilization of public finances for achieving the desired results.
 The common feature of most of the government programs is that they are executed across long time frames and changing government scenarios, which deems it necessary to have a continuous monitoring system for policy evaluation and recording tangible results across the lifetime of the program.
 Due to the federal nature of the Government, often the centrally sponsored schemes have been criticized for poor ownership across the states and the presence of concurrent evaluations would enable the making of mid-course corrections and improve the effectiveness of the programs.

 The importance of the M&E system lies not only in developing an evaluation system but also in ensuring that it fits well in the formal planning process and is simultaneously aligned to processes within the government departments.
 It is appropriate to develop in-built monitoring systems based on field surveys, field visits by experts, and conduct comprehensive assessment of selected states.